Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Introduction

-To address these challenges, we propose a novel DM-based framework, termed OSDEnhancer, which transcends prior limitations to achieve temporally consistent and high-fidelity generation for real-world STVSR in an efficient one-step sampling paradigm.
-OSDEnhancer begins with a linear pre-interpolation strategy that initializes coarse intermediate frames, establishing essential spatiotemporal structures.
-Building upon the powerful generative prior of pretrained video diffusion models (VDMs)~\cite{hong2022cogvideo,yang2024cogvideox}, a divide-and-conquer strategy is orchestrated around it.
-Specifically, OSDEnhancer disentangles STVSR into complementary temporal refinement and spatial enhancement (TR-SE) equipped with the corresponding mixture-of-experts (MoE), where such specialized experts share the same pretrained diffusion transformer (DiT)~\cite{yang2024cogvideox} but are progressively fine-tuned to tackle spatial and temporal degradations.
-To further reinforce inter-frame coherence, we not only utilize temporal residuals to focus the TR expert on regions of pronounced inter-frame variations but also incorporate residual-aware supervision to facilitate motion modeling.
-We finally integrate a bidirectional deformable variational autoencoder (VAE) decoder that enhances latent-to-pixel reconstruction by jointly performing multi-scale deformable aggregation and inter-frame feature propagation via deformable recurrent blocks.
-It performs recurrent propagation within each scale, with the temporal direction alternated across adjacent scales, enabling effective bidirectional compensation.
-In this way, our method eliminates the reliance on multi-network distillation~\cite{liu2025ultravsr, sun2025one} or adversarial training~\cite{wang2025seedvr2} required by previous one-step approaches, ensuring both temporal consistency and generative realism in more stable and efficient one-step inference while maintaining strong robustness to real scenarios.
-The main contributions are as follows: \begin{itemize} \item We propose OSDEnhancer, to the best of our knowledge, as the first DM-based STVSR approach achieving one-step inference.
-Extensive experiments validate the superiority of OSDEnhancer across various degradations, demonstrating temporally consistent and high-fidelity reconstruction. \item We propose the TR-SE MoE, which disentangles and addresses temporal and spatial degradations while progressively optimizing specialized representations for both in a divide-and-conquer manner. \item We design a bidirectional deformable VAE decoder that performs multi-scale deformable aggregation and inter-frame feature propagation to strengthen the latent-to-pixel reconstruction and inter-frame consistency in STVSR. \end{itemize}
+In this work, we propose OSDEnhancer, a novel DM-based framework that transcends prior limitations for real-world STVSR in a one-step sampling paradigm.
+Built upon pretrained VDMs~\cite{hong2022cogvideo,yang2024cogvideox}, OSDEnhancer begins with a linear initialization to establish essential spatiotemporal structures aligned with the target video sequences and adapts the model to enable one-step reconstruction with arbitrary spatiotemporal upscaling.
+Then, we devise a divide-and-conquer scheme that disentangles STVSR into complementary temporal coherence (TC) and texture enrichment (TE) adaptations, equipped with corresponding specialized low-rank adapters (LoRAs)~\cite{hu2021lora} that share the same pretrained diffusion transformer (DiT) but undergo progressive fine-tuning dedicated to strong generative capability.
+To rigorously reinforce inter-frame coherence, we leverage temporal residuals to guide the TC-LoRA toward regions of pronounced inter-frame variations, enhancing its capacity to model temporal dynamics effectively.
+Subsequently, recognizing that the inherent compression characteristic of the variational autoencoder (VAE) in DMs can suppress the recovery of high-frequency details, we implement TE-LoRA operating in pixel space to improve fine-grained textures.
+Finally, we introduce a bidirectional deformable VAE decoder that leverages the inherent multi-scale structure of the vanilla VAE, performing recurrent deformable inter-frame propagation within each scale and alternating across adjacent scales for efficient bidirectional alignment, while propagating low-scale offsets to higher scales to facilitate precise motion compensation and globally coherent latent-to-pixel reconstruction.
+As illustrated in Fig.~\ref{fig:teaser}, extensive experiments demonstrate that the proposed OSDEnhancer significantly outperforms existing state-of-the-art methods under real-world degradations while maintaining excellent efficiency among DM approaches.
+The main contributions are as follows: \begin{itemize} \item We propose OSDEnhancer, to the best of our knowledge, the first DM-based STVSR approach to achieve one-step inference.
+Extensive experiments validate its superiority under complex degradations. \item We propose a divide-and-conquer adaptation scheme with dedicated TC- and TE-LoRAs that are progressively fine-tuned on a shared DiT backbone to improve temporal coherence and texture richness. \item A bidirectional deformable VAE decoder is designed with recurrent inter-frame deformable compensation across adjacent scales to strengthen spatiotemporal dependency in latent-to-pixel reconstruction. \end{itemize}